Hepatitis B in children is swelling and inflamed tissue of the liver due to infection with the hepatitis B virus (HBV).

 - The liver shows signs of long-term damage

 - HBV level is high in the blood

 Many children are able to rid their body of the HBV and do not have a long-term infection.

 However, some children never get rid of HBV.
 This is called chronic hepatitis B infection.

 - Younger children are more prone to chronic hepatitis B.

 - These children do not feel sick, and lead a relatively healthy life.
-However, over time, they may develop symptoms of chronic liver damage.
+However, over time, they may develop symptoms of long-term (chronic) liver damage.

-Almost all newborns and about half of children who get hepatitis B develop the chronic condition.
-A positive blood test after 6 months confirms chronic hepatitis B. The disease will not affect your child’s growth and development.
+Almost all newborns and about half of children who get hepatitis B develop the long-term (chronic) condition.
+A positive blood test after 6 months confirms chronic hepatitis B. The disease will not affect your child's growth and development.
 Regular monitoring plays an important role in managing the disease in children.

 You should also help your child learn how to avoid spreading the disease now and into adulthood.

 - Liver cirrhosis